 Historical Carnival in Saint-Rhémy-en-Bosses

 The Historical Carnival in Saint-Rhémy-en-Bosses is both a carnival celebration and a historical remembrance.
-It lasts 3 days, in February 2021.
+It lasts 3 days, between late February and early March 2022.

 It’s also one of the Carnival of Coumba-Freida (the territory of Valpelline and Grand San Bernardo Valley) in Val d’Aosta region (Aosta Valley Region)

 A very particular parade is surely the on that remembers the passage of Napoleon who passed through San Bernardo’s mountain in May 1800 with an army of around 60.000 men.

 But traditional characters of the parade in the Historical Carnival in Saint-Rhémy-en-Bosses are many and everyone has a role and a defined custom: